Japanese Americans: Schools for Japanese Americans and Japanese nationals

+Socioeconomic Status / Demographics

+In 2023 Japanese Americans had a Median Household Income of $100,611, significantly higher than the Total Population.
+Japanese Americans also have a very small average household size (2.17), this is in contrast to a lot of other Asian American groups.
+Japanese Americans have a very high Per Capita Income of $61,568.
+Japanese American Males and Females have a Median Earning of $86,636 and $71,468, respectively.

+60.1% of Japanese Americans work in Management, business, science, and arts occupations.

+Japanese Americans have a surprisingly low labor force participation rate of 54.6%.
+This may be because of the communities significantly older population, with the median age being 54.6.

 Religion

-Japanese Americans practice a wide range of religions, including Mahayana Buddhism (Jōdo Shinshū, Jōdo-shū, Nichiren, Shingon, and Zen forms being most prominent) their majority faith, Shinto, and Christianity (usually Protestant or Catholic).
+Japanese Americans practice a wide range of religions, including Mahayana Buddhism (Jōdo Shinshū, Jōdo-shū, Nichiren, Shingon, and Zen forms), Shinto, and Christianity (usually Protestant or Catholic, being their majority faith as per recent data).
 In many ways, due to the longstanding nature of Buddhist and Shinto practices in Japanese society, many of the cultural values and traditions commonly associated with Japanese tradition have been strongly influenced by these religious forms.

 A large number of the Japanese American community continue to practice Buddhism in some form, and a number of community traditions and festivals continue to center around Buddhist institutions.
 For example, one of the most popular community festivals is the annual Obon Festival, which occurs in the summer, and provides an opportunity to reconnect with their customs and traditions and to pass these traditions and customs to the young.
 These kinds of festivals are mostly popular in communities with large populations of Japanese Americans, such as Southern California and Hawaii.
 A reasonable number of Japanese people both in and out of Japan are secular, as Shinto and Buddhism are most often practiced by rituals such as marriages or funerals, and not through faithful worship, as defines religion for many Americans.

-Many Japanese Americans also practice Christianity.
+Many Japanese Americans now practice Christianity.
 Among mainline denominations the Presbyterians have long been active.
 The First Japanese Presbyterian Church of San Francisco opened in 1885.
 Los Angeles Holiness Church was founded by six Japanese men and women in 1921.
 There is also the Japanese Evangelical Missionary Society (JEMS) formed in the 1950s.
 It operates Asian American Christian Fellowships (AACF) programs on university campuses, especially in California.
 The Japanese language ministries are fondly known as "Nichigo" in Japanese American Christian communities.
 The newest trend includes Asian American members who do not have a Japanese heritage.